hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04b-Components.md

     + HTML modules: under discussion since 2017

 + HTML imports
-  + simplest API from Web components
+  + simplest API from Web Components
   + syntax: `<link rel="import" href="your_html_file">`
   + importing all the html/css/js code to define a Web component
     + similar to including CSS in the page